Last updated on: July 10, 2026

 Adjust resource requests and limits for pending pods

-Changing resource requests and limits can resolve Kubernetes pod pending issues by making it easier for the scheduler to find an appropriate node.
-Specifically, you’ll want to reduce the resource requests or eliminate them altogether.
+Changing resource requests and limits can resolve Kubernetes pod pending issues by making it easier for the scheduler to find an appropriate node, since overly high resource requests or restrictive resource limits can keep new pods from being scheduled when nodes are constrained.
+Specifically, you'll want to reduce the resource requests or eliminate them altogether.
+Namespace resource quotas or LimitRanges can also stop pods from being created, so check those policies before changing requests.

 Correct node selection, affinity, and toleration rules

-If your pod can’t be scheduled because it includes node selection, affinity rules, or tolerations that don’t match existing nodes, the solution is either to drop the restrictions from your pod configuration or to add nodes that satisfy the requirements.
-For instance, you may need to add a taint to more nodes if a pod has a toleration that corresponds to the taint.
+If your pod can't be scheduled because it includes node selection, affinity rules, or tolerations that don't match existing nodes, including conflicting node taints, the solution is either to drop the restrictions from your pod configuration or to add nodes that satisfy the requirements.
+Pods can also remain pending when specified nodes are cordoned as unschedulable nodes or are otherwise unavailable.
+For instance, you may need to add a taint to more nodes if a pod has a toleration that corresponds to the taint, helping prevent pods from remaining pending by aligning tolerations and placement rules with actual node availability.

 Resolve storage and PVC conflicts in pending pods